 - Literal Metaphor: Melissa tells Bill, "When you told me you used to chase tornadoes, I thought it was just a metaphor!"
 It wasn't.

 - Logo Joke: The film was a co-production of Warner Bros. & Universal, and both their logos (WB in the US, Universal internationally) are seen emerging from a tornado at the start of the film.

 - Love Cannot Overcome: Melissa breaks up with Bill before he goes chasing after the final tornado because, in her words, "I can't compete with this."

 - Made of Explodium: Jonas' chase car, already impaled with a cell-phone tower and picked up by the tornado, explodes spectacularly when it hits the ground.
-Not only do cars in tornadoes not explode that way but the Special Effects Failure is as blatant as it gets.
+Not only do cars not explode that way but the Special Effects Failure is as blatant as it gets.

 - Maybe Magic, Maybe Mundane:

 - Are the tornadoes mindless disasters or malicious killers?
 Jo believes that tornadoes purposefully direct themselves at humans, sparing uninhabited areas in favor of populations; "...seen it miss this house, and miss that house, and come after you!"
 Bill tears into her for this belief; "Things go wrong.
 You can't explain it, you can't predict it."
 However, once they manage to successfully deploy a DOROTHY, the F-5 they filled with sensors immediately changes direction and starts chasing them, as if it's supremely pissed that two puny humans have plumbed its secrets with the goal of depriving it of victims.